guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec+_keynotes.md

 - Available system types: signature-based, anomaly-based, behaviour-based, heuristic-based.
 - NIDS should be put in front of and behind firewall.
 - Provides IP addresses and ports of both sender & receiver and protocol.
+- NIDS & nmap can identify new hosts on the network.
+- Anomaly-based NIDS/NIPS start with a database of known anomalies and can identify new variants.

+### NNTP (Network News Transfer Protocol)
+- Used for transporting Usenet news articles between news servers and for reading and posting articles by end user client applications.
+- Uses TCP port 119 for NNTP and port 563 for NNTPS.
+- Uses TCP port 433 for NNSP - bulk transfer of articles between servers.

+### Non-regulatory frameworks
+- CISQ: consortium for IT software quality.
+- COBIT: control objectives for information and related technologies, framework for risk reduction in financial organizations.
+- FedRAMP: government agencies evaluation of cloud solution risks.
+- NIST
+- Privacy Shield: data transfer security between EU & USA.
+- ISACA
+- ITIL

+### Non-repudiation
+Presents the denial from someone/something of having sent a transmission or making a change to data.

 ### NTLM (Windows NT LAN Manager)
 negotiate_msg from client -> challenge_msg from server -> authenticate_msg from client.
 128 bits password hashes - two of them (DES or MD4).
 Used mainly for compatibility with older systems.

-### Non-repudiation
-Presents the denial from someone/something of having sent a transmission or making a change to data.

 ### OAuth
 Provides access delegation, token-based.
 Is more an authorization protocol.